99starman/DSCI-100/README.md

-# DSCI-100 Final Project
+# Predicting the cellular localization sites of proteins using k-nearest-neighbours
-Predicting the cellular localization sites of proteins using k-nearest-neighbours, based on DSCI 100 group project.
+Based on DSCI 100 group project.
 (My contribution was the code and analysis for Methods & Results section, excluding exploratory data analysis)